 We had our first hearing where I could be present on June 2, and I appeared there with my attorney.
 He announced in court that we want to have a full hearing, where we will present subpoenaed witnesses in my defense.
 The motion was granted, so…

 We had our second hearing on June 17th.
 She did not have an attorney or a single witness.
-The basis of her claim was that I read her text messages and emails while we were a couple, I sent a text to her new boyfriend, and I came to her workplace and got her fired.
+The basis of her claim was that I read her text messages and emails while we were a couple, I sent a text to her new boyfriend, I was stalking her, and I came to her workplace and got her fired.

 I had an attorney and four witnesses.
-They were going to testify to the following facts, even though it turns out that they were not needed:
+We were going to testify to the following facts, even though it turns out that they were not needed: